-- (1) University Suspension.
+(j)(k) University Suspension.
 Separation of the Responsible from the University for a definite period of time.
 Conditions for readmission to the University will be specified.
-The Vice Provost of Student Affairs or designee will instruct the Registrar to place an overlay on the Responsible's transcript during the period of suspension indicating the period of suspension.
+The Vice Provost of Student Enrollment or designee will instruct the

+- Registrar to place an overlay on the Responsible's transcript during the period of suspension indicating the period of suspension.
 Further, while on University Suspension, a hold will be placed on the Responsible's record to prevent registration.
 All assigned educational Sanctions must be completed prior to the restoration of student privileges; otherwise the suspension will remain in effect.
 A suspended student is not permitted on University property during the length of his/her suspension.
-A suspension may be deferred so that the Responsible can attend classes for the remainder of the semester. - (m) Warning.
-A notice in writing to the Responsible that the Responsible is violating or has violated the Student Code of Conduct. - (n) Withholding Degree.
-The University may withhold awarding a degree otherwise earned until the completion of the process set forth in this Student Code of Conduct, including the completion of any Sanctions imposed. - (o) One or more of the Sanctions listed above may be imposed for any single violation. - (9) Interim Suspension.
-In certain situations, the Provost or designee may impose a University or residence hall interim suspension prior to the completion of the Student Conduct Review Process. - (a) An interim suspension may be imposed: - (i) To ensure the safety and well-being of members of the University community or preservation of University property; or - (ii) If the student poses an ongoing threat of disruption of, or interference with, the normal operations of the University. - (b) The student may request a hearing to review the interim suspension by submitting such a request to the Provost or designee.
-The hearing will occur within three (3) business days of the Provost or designee receiving the request.
-The student may attend and present information during the hearing.
-During the hearing, the Provost or designee will review all relevant information and determine the status of the interim suspension.
-The outcome of an interim suspension hearing remains in effect until the final disposition of the charges unless the Provost or designee decides otherwise. - (c) During the interim suspension, the student may be denied access to the residence halls and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the Provost or designee determines to be appropriate. - (d) The interim suspension does not replace the regular Student Conduct Review Process, which proceeds on the normal schedule, up to and through a formal hearing, if required. - (e) If the student is subsequently found not responsible for the violation, the University will: - (i) Correct any record of the change in enrollment status in the student's permanent records and reports in a manner compliant with state and federal laws; and - (ii) Refund to the student a pro rata portion of any charges for tuition and out-of-state fees, as appropriate, if the temporary suspension of the student's ability to attend classes lasts for more than ten (10) business days.
+A suspension may be deferred so that the Responsible can attend classes for the remainder of the semester. - (1) Warning.
+A notice in writing to the Responsible that the Responsible is violating or has violated the Student Code of Conduct. - (m) Withholding Degree.
+The University may withhold awarding a degree otherwise earned until the completion of the process set forth in this Student Code of Conduct, including the completion of any Sanctions imposed. - (n) More than oneOne or more of the Sanctions listed above may be imposed for any single violation. - (8) Interim Suspension.
+In certain situations, the Provost or designee may impose a University or residence hall interim suspension prior to the completion of the Student Conduct Review Process. - (a) An interim suspension may be imposed: - (i) To ensure the safety and well-being of members of the University community or preservation of University property; or - (ii) To ensure the student's own physical or emotional safety and well being; or If the student poses an ongoing threat of disruption of, or interference with, the normal operations of the University.

+- (b) If requested in writing by the student, an interim suspension is subject to a review at a hearing within three (3) business days by the Provost or designee to determine the status of the interim suspension.
+The outcome of an interim suspension hearing remains in effect until the final disposition of the charges unless the Provost or designee decides otherwise. - (c) During the interim suspension, the student may be denied access to the residence halls and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the Provost or designee determines to be appropriate. - (d) The interim suspension does not replace the regular Student Conduct Review Process, which proceeds on the normal schedule, up to and through a formal hearing, if required. - (e) If the student is subsequently found not responsible for the violation, the University will: - (i) Correct any record of the change in enrollment status in the student's permanent records and reports in a manner compliant with state and federal laws; and - (ii) Refund to the student a pro rata portion of any charges for tuition and out-ofstate fees, as appropriate, if the temporary suspension of the student's ability to attend classes lasts for more than ten (10) business days.

-(10) Student Conduct Review Process
+(9) Student Conduct Review Process